When is Soccer Aid 2020? How to watch on TV and online

 Your complete guide to watching Soccer Aid 2020 live on ITV this weekend

-When it comes to charity football matches, Soccer Aid is the biggest of the lot – and the fixture is returning this year despite a delay to the previously arranged match.
+It may have been delayed to the coronavirus pandemic, but Soccer Aid is returning for 2020, treating viewers to bout between some major celebrities and football greats.

-The all-star clash, which sees former pros and celebrities take to the field to play for England or the Rest of the World, is once again in support of UNICEF, while this year, funds will also be raised for Gavi, The Vaccine Alliance.
+Once again, the all-star clash will pitch England against the Rest of the World, with teams made up of entertainment stars and former pros.
+Not only is the contest expected to field telly gold, but it’s taking place in support of UNICEF, with funds also being raised for Gavi, The Vaccine Alliance.

-As usual all sorts of big names are involved, with this years cohort including Santan Dave, Olly Murs and Patrice Evra, while theres also been an interesting choice of manager.
+After being held at Stamford Bridge last year, 2020’s charity match will take place at Old Trafford.
+And, just like current Premier League games, the clash will take place behind closed doors due to coronavirus social-distancing restrictions.

+As usual, fans can expect some huge names to take part in this year’s contest.
+Notably, England record goalscorer Wayne Rooney will be co-managing his national side, along with Sam Allardyce and Doctor Who actor Bradley Walsh.

 RadioTimes.com brings you everything you need to know about how to watch Soccer Aid.